People love to hate target-date funds.

 Target-Date Funds Allow Investors to Be Truly Hands-Off (Which They’re Good At!)

 You may have seen stories about day-trading 401(k) investors.
 But as a group, investors in company retirement plans tend to be incredibly inert.
 They make their investment choices (if they do that—many are auto-enrolled) and then they basically do nothing.
-In Vanguard’s report entitled, “How America Saves,” which examines the behavior of 5 million participants in defined-contribution plans managed by the firm, just 15% of participants did any trading at all in 2019.
+In Vanguard’s report titled, “How America Saves,” which examines the behavior of 5 million participants in defined-contribution plans managed by the firm, just 12% of participants did any trading at all in 2022.

 The genius of target-date funds is that they harness that natural tendency toward inertia but they do so for the good.
 They invest in an age-appropriate asset mix, and they gradually become more conservative as the investor gets closer to needing the money.
 They also rebalance back to the target allocation on an ongoing basis, something that investors might not be inclined to do on their own—not just because they’re hands-off, but because such trading can be psychologically difficult.